Butler Wash Ruins

 Travel Advisory

-Visitors traveling to the area of Bears Ears National Monument should be aware that the designation of monument status has not allowed for the United States Forest Service and Bureau of Land Management to develop their management plan, nor create new services or facilities.
-Don’t expect the same level of infrastructure as Arches, Canyonlands or Zion national parks.
+Visitors traveling to Bears Ears National Monument should note there are very limited travel services in the area.
+Don’t expect the same level of infrastructure as Utah's national parks.
 Much of the land in the area is rugged, wild and remote, and requires greater preparation, fitness and respect.

 Before you visit Bears Ears National Monument, make sure you are prepared with the most up-to-date information about the area by calling or stopping by the BLM Monticello Field Office or the Kane Gulch Ranger Station (contact information provided below).
 The Bears Ears Education Center in Bluff or the Edge of the Cedars State Park Museum in Blanding also offer good context and resources for your visit to the area.